 Evidence and the Bible

 The Bible carries this principle from its beginning to end.
 The Bible showed the continual reliability and simple practicality of proving each fact by two or three primary sources.
 First, when the Bible speaks of “witnesses,” the Bible is referring to primary sources.
 These sources are witnesses including people (John 3:32; 1 John 1:1), actions (Mark 1:44; 6:11; Heb 2:4), writings (Deut 31:26), songs (Deut 19), monuments (Josh 4:22), and trace evidence (Exod 22:9–15; Deut 22:13–21).
-Second, even if two or three conspired to bear false witness, the Bible teaches to thoroughly examine these witnesses.
+Second, even if two or three conspired to bear false witness, the Bible teaches to examine thoroughly these witnesses.
 Comparing the similarities and symmetry of the accounts of an event is the process for investigating sources and attaining every factual detail.
 Examining and recognizing the consistency and agreement of two or more essential details verifies every part of the actual event.
-While these details prove true, this process proves the truth of these testimonial accounts.
-The investigator can detect inconsistencies and disagreements upon two or three explicit contradictions.
-Thereby, the diligent observer can know the facts.
+While these details prove true, this process proves the truth of these testimonies.
+The investigator can detect inconsistencies and disagreements upon two or three explicit contradictions as witnesses that they are dishonest.
+Thereby, the diligent observer can know the facts and expose the lies.

 Israel’s Standard of Evidence

 The judicial system of the Mosaical Law relied upon this standard of verification by two or three witnesses.
-Judges were essential to civil justice under the Mosaical Law (Deut 16:18–20), and these judges used this exact method (Deut 17:6–7; 19:15).
+Judges were essential to civil justice under the Mosaical Law (Deut 16:18–20), and these judges used this exact method (Deut 17:6–7; 19:15; Num 35:30).
+Israel elected their leaders (Deut 1:13).
 God revealed to Israel that they can know the truth by two or three witnesses to the point that those found guilty would receive punishments even unto death.
 Therefore, God required that Israel’s judges conduct a careful and thorough investigation (Deut 19:18–20).
 Israel applied the wisdom of relying upon the proof of witnesses in everyday life.
 When Boaz bought land, he did so before witnesses and the elders at the gate of Bethlehem, who judged and confirmed Boaz’s trade by which he gave one of his sandals to bear witness (Ruth 4).
 Jeremiah also bought land with witnesses, signed a deed that bore witness, and sealed the deed as a prophecy of Judah’s coming captivity (Jer 32).
-This same affirmation is still used today on contracts, wills, and marriage licenses.
+This same affirmation is still used today on contracts, wills, and marriage licenses in the U.S.

 All of the Bible centers upon affirming the truth via testimony.
 Moses wrote in his Law, “Take this Book of the Law, and put it beside the ark of the covenant of the LORD your God, that it may be there as a witness against you” (Deut 31:26), hence references to “the two tablets of the testimony” (Exod 31:18), “the ark of the testimony” (Exod 31:7), and “the tabernacle of the testimony” (Exod 38:21).
 What testimony?
-This is the Law of Moses.
-Exodus, Leviticus, and Deuteronomy are the witnesses that form the Mosaical Law as a testimony against God’s people, who break His Law.
+The Law of Moses is God’s testimony.
+Exodus, Leviticus, and Deuteronomy are the witnesses that form the Mosaical Law as a testimony against God’s people who break His Law.

 Evidence and the Gospels